pjudson/FINAN6520/README.md

 # FINAN6520
 Can CPI predict S&P 500?

-Does periods of high inflation make it a good time or a bad time to invest in the S&P 500?
+Do periods of high inflation make it a good time or a bad time to invest in the S&P 500?

 Data from 1984 - 2024